 Prepare for an ardent, emotional encounter when Bafana Bafana and Namibia face off in a 2019 Africa Cup of Nations (Afcon) Group D clash at Cairo’s Al Salam Stadium this Friday.

 It’s a fixture that contains all the ingredients of a big football derby.
 It’s a derby with a twist, though, in that Namibia are the upstart, emerging neighbours and Bafana the big brother strutting around with far better resources.
+Expect passion aplenty.

 A small country in southwest Africa, with a population of only 2.6-million, Namibia doesn’t have all that much of a football pool to draw on.
+Nevertheless, they have a proud tradition of punching above their weight as a football nation.
+Expect the Namibians to be fired up, confident and highly motivated to silence their noisy neighbours (who, in contrast, have a population of about 57-million).

 Namibia’s coach, Ricardo Mannetti, certainly understands the special meaning of the fixture, particularly because he is well versed in the way football operates in South Africa.
 He’ll have a plan.